codelittinc/engineering-hiring/questions/devops-engineer.md

  - 7. What is A/B testing, and how would you implement it?
  - 8. What is a CDN?
 When might you use one?
  - 9. What is the difference between Continuous Integration and Continuous Deployment?

+## Security
  - 10. What is a DDOS?
 How can you protect a network from a DDOS?
- -
+ - 11. What is the difference between statefull and stateless firewalls?

 ## Databases
- - 11. How can you scale a relational database?
+ - 12. How can you scale a relational database?
- - 12. What is the difference between noSQL and Relational databases?
+ - 13. What is the difference between noSQL and Relational databases?
 Design decision to use one over the other?

 ----